Current Affairs-Topics

 • Delhi government clean air strategy

-• Electric vehicles roll Delhi
+• Electric vehicles roll in Delhi

-• Dust suppression measures Delhi
+• Dust suppression measures in Delhi

 • Construction dust regulations